 Once you’ve decided to protect your IT facility with a UPS system, there are several essential steps to ensuring that the UPS is installed with minimal disruption, then performs to your expectations.
-The entire process, from initial planning through to using and maintaining the UPS after commissioning, is covered in the UPS Handbook, available from KUP’s website.
+The entire process, from initial planning through to using and maintaining the UPS after commissioning, is covered in our UPS Handbook.
 Meanwhile, in this post we’re focusing on the practical aspect of this process; physically bringing the system into your building, installing it, and starting it up.

 Once installed, the UPS system must be connected into the power distribution system.
 Most small to medium UPSs have bottom cable entry for the input and output AC cables, and battery DC cables.
 This can be facilitated either by using a cable trench in the floor or mounting the UPS on a steel plinth sufficient to allow a satisfactory cable bend radius.
 If the UPS system is installed into a dedicated computer area, there may well be a raised floor to accommodate network and power cabling, and possibly cooling.
 If so, the equipment and batteries should be mounted on adjustable steel stands, flush with the raised floor, to carry their weight.